USSS Seizures of Cryptocurrency for Forfeiture

 Special Deputized Task Force Officers for the United States Secret Service (“USSS”) investigate fraud cases involving cryptocurrency.
 If the fraud victim’s funds are put into a crypto wallet, USSS can analyze the cryptocurrency transactions as the funds are transferred through different wallets.

-Based on blockchain analysis, the funds might be traced to a cryptocurrency exchange, such as Binance, MEXC Global, or Coinbaise.
+Based on blockchain analysis, the funds might be traced to a cryptocurrency exchange, such as Binance, MEXC Global, or Coinbase.
 USSS can request information about that wallet from the exchange to find the account number, the User ID associated with that number, the user’s name, email address, and a copy of any identification they used to open the account.

 Agents with the USSS might seize the cryptocurrency found in that account from Binance or another exchange.
 USSS will then allege that there exists probable cause to believe that the cryptocurrency seized from the account qualifies as funds: